moliver28/research-handbook/content/handbook/company/working-groups/secure-govern-database-decomposition/_index.md

     2. Establish the decomposed database instance
     3. Write the necessary code to enable GitLab.com to begin utilising the new instance generically and for all Secure/Govern features.
     4. Begin testing transition of the Secure/Govern featureset to using the new database instance as it's new write primary.
-    5. Implement downtime/suspension/dataloss period warning for GitLab users
+    5. Take GitLab down so that write traffic stops.
-    6. Take a final snapshot of the production database, copy to new database and enable.
+    6. Wait for replication to catch up on the node before promoting it to be the new leader of a new Secure DB cluster.
+Configure GitLab to write to this new Secure DB cluster.
     7. Globally rollout usage of the decomposed database for the full featureset.
     8. Cleanup legacy Secure/Govern data from the GitLab Core database.
     9. Cleanup legacy Core data from the new Secure/Govern database.